42-AI/42ai_autonomous_cars/label_README.md

      "comment": "night session"
    }
    ```
-   - The 'location' field can be absolute or relative path.
-Using relative path make it still valid after transferring
- picture from the patate to your computer.
    - You can use to 'dataset' field to add all picture of this session to a dataset or to create a new dataset.
 3. Check that the hardware_conf.json file describes well the car.
 The content of this file will be added to the label of
    of each picture.